-The burger joint known first and foremost as a brand built on customer service, not advertising, is the type of fast casual restaurant whose brand is the quality of its food, with word of mouth being the force that allowed it to open 1,500 stores nationwide.
+The burger joint known first and foremost as a brand built on customer service, not advertising, is the type of fast-casual restaurant whose brand is the quality of its food, with word of mouth being the force that allowed it to open 1,700 stores nationwide.

-While Five Guys is known fairly well for its burgers and fries, what many customers – and even competitors – don’t realize is that its brand is also served heavily by their investments and experimentation in the realms of customer experience and convenience.
+While Five Guys is known fairly well for its burgers and fries, many customers – and even competitors – don’t realize that its brand is also served heavily by its investments and experimentation in the realms of customer experience and convenience.
 Its other idiosyncratic features usually overshadow these efforts, but they are nonetheless cornerstones in the Five Guys brand.

-Let’s look at four strategies that helps Five Guys expand in a period where most fast casual restaurants are contracting.
+Let’s look at four strategies that help Five Guys expand in a period where most fast-casual restaurants are contracting.

 Cloud Computing for Better System Management

 Most businesses use the cloud in some capacity, almost certainly for payroll and a few necessary IoT solutions.
 The benefits of using cloud computing for creating real-time customer insights is an obvious application of the technology.
 However, it has seen only occasional use in retail, much less fast-casual restaurants.